backdrop-contrib/upgrade_status/README.md

 # Upgrade Status Documentation

+I ran this through coder upgrade.
+It does not work yet.
+There are challenges with connecting to a different repo to grab the drupal modules.
+We may also have machine name conflicts between Backdrop and Drupal.

 ## Usage

 Go to Administer >> Reports >> Available updates >> Upgrade status and check the status of your installed modules there.
 If you've checked some of your projects out from Git, you will need the Git Deploy (http://drupal.org/project/git_deploy) module in order for this module to be